A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 the thumb may be partially brought in too.

-The pull begins when the hands rotate to palms facing back
+The pull begins when the hands rotate (or roll) to palms facing back

 (or back of hands facing forward).